Introduction to Supersymmetric Theory of Stochastics

 \subsection{Perturbative Supersymmetric Eigenstates}

-The correspondence between supersymmetric states and de Rahm cohomology classes can be established using standard perturbation theory.
+The correspondence between supersymmetric states and de Rham cohomology classes can be established using standard perturbation theory.
 The first step is to recall that the Hodge Laplacian from Equation (\ref{HodgeLaplacian}) has a real and non-negative spectrum.
-Each de Rahm cohomology class provides one $\hat d$-symmetric harmonic eigenstate from the kernel of the Hodge Laplacian used previously in Equation~(\ref{Harmonic}):
+Each de Rham cohomology class provides one $\hat d$-symmetric harmonic eigenstate from the kernel of the Hodge Laplacian used previously in Equation~(\ref{Harmonic}):

 All the other eigenstates of the Hodge Laplacian are non-$\hat d$-symmetric and have real and positive eigenvalues.
 By analogy with Equations (\ref{FirstType}) and (\ref{SecondType}), these non-$\hat d$-symmetric pairs of eigenstates of $\triangle_{H}$ can be denoted as